ricniew/ITM-TLS1.n-implementation/README.md

 `> cd /tmp/ITM-TLS1.n-implementation-2.2/unix`

-    > . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -r yes                 # A backup is performed and default keystore is renewed"
+    > . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -r yes -d yes                # A backup is performed and default keystore is renewed.
+TEPS port 15200 disabled for remote access""
-    > . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -b no -r yes -a lx8266 # NO backup is performed, default keystore is renewed, arch folder is lx8266"
+    > . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -b no -r yes -a lx8266 -d no # NO backup is performed, default keystore is renewed, arch folder is lx8266.
+TEPS port 15200 not disabled for remote access""
-    > . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -b no -r no            # NO backup is performed and default keystore is not renewed"
+    > . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -b no -r no -d yes           # NO backup is performed and default keystore is not renewed.
+TEPS port 15200 disabled for remote access""

 <BR>